gre/developer-portal/_docs/connect/implementation.md

 ### Web3-react NPM package

-You can use this [web3-react-ledgerconnect-connector](https://www.npmjs.com/package/@ledgerhq/web3-react-ledgerconnect-connector) in your Web3-react project
+You can use this [web3-react-ledgerconnect-connector](https://www.npmjs.com/package/@ledgerhq/web3-react-ledgerconnect-connector) together with the Web3-react wallet library in your project.

 <!--  -->
 {% include alert.html style="tip" text="Eventually, you will be able to integrate Ledger Connect to your DApp either with our APIs and a SDK or with wallet librairies.
 You will be informed on Discord when this will be available." %}